or

 }

-to ensure the request is passed correctly, for example:
+For custom servers, such as express, you may need to use app.all to ensure the request is passed correctly, for example:

 app.all('/_next/webpack-hmr', (req, res) => {

-nextjsRequestHandler(req, res);
+nextjsRequestHandler(req, res)

 If you are already using webpack 5 you can skip this section.